mriot/gw2-no-recall-mech/README.md

 ### Is it a virus?

-No. You can check the code and pack it yourself if you don't trust me. 🙂
+No of course not.
+Review the code and pack it yourself to be extra safe. 🙂
 It might get detected as a keylogger by your antivirus software since it hooks keyboard events.
+Hence the mixed results on VirusTotal.

 ## Setup for development